sombreroman55/OJCLi/README.md

 # Login Information

-The script currently looks for a file called `login.info` which is just a simple text file that should be stored in the same directory as this script.
+The script currently looks for a file called `.logininfo` which is just a simple text file that should be stored in the same directory as this script.
+Create this file in a text editor and put your UVa username and password each on their own line.
 Hopefully later I will think of a more secure way for you to store your login information (my understanding is that plaintext is bad).

 # Dependencies

 This script uses the `requests` and `lxml` python modules.
+If you have `pip`, installing `lxml` is rather easy, however `requests` can be a bit trickier.

 # Using the Client